cysouw/diathesis/text/c03_prepositions.md

 ### Cause *durch* and *von*

-The preposition *durch*, roughly meaning 'through' in its spatial meaning [@Next a], has a widespread adverbial usage describing a cause [@Next b].
-In this non-governed adverbial usage it is possible to use the paraphrase *dadurch, dass* [@Next c].
+The preposition *durch*, roughly meaning 'through' in its spatial meaning [@next a], has a widespread adverbial usage describing a cause [@next b].
+In this non-governed adverbial usage it is possible to use the paraphrase *dadurch, dass* [@next c].
 Together with purposive *für* from the previous section, this is a second exception to the claim that this *da-* paraphrase is an indication of governed usage.

 :::ex
 a.
 Ich laufe durch den Regen.